 I recognize in policing some of the same dilemmas as in education.
 Both institutions can only work if the population they serve cedes to them authority.
 They build about themselves a myth of being impartial experts who are run by laws and regulation, while hiding that inside they’re actually run by strings of discretionary choices often made in situational haste and riddled with missteps.
 After all, no rules cover every situation and no plans every contingency, and it is the fallible discretion of individuals that must fill those gaps.
 Like the police force, the education system used to recourse to violence upon the students to patch over any threats to their authority.
 We’ve now tied the educational system’s hands on recoursing to violence, forcing them to work upstream on the problem and preempt the conflict by solidifying their own skills and competence.
 No, there’s not a solution to every problem yet, but we’ve forced a great deal of problem solving to happen and have made a better education system for it.
 Meanwhile, we’ve given the police force wider and freer berth to administer violence at their own discretion.
 It hasn’t forced the police to address why they are losing the goodwill required to make their work effective, but only enabled them to double down on the flaws that are undermining the faith of the community.
 Even that police chaplain who I knew had to dance a line of holding the trust of the force he served while he was still technically a civilian whose job was to be sympathetic to civilians.
 Instead of repairing relations with the public and striving for the Andy Griffith ideal of public servants who know and love the community they’re serving, the police have more and more categorized and trained their own minds to see the public as an enemy.
 You hide from the public your messes.
 You show the enemy no weakness.

 Returning to my drunk guy.
 As a drunk, it’s not surprising that he had no respect for the police.
 He had no respect for me either.
 My friend who works in the sheriff’s office has told me she’d rather process a dope case than a drunk case any day, because the latter are vile in body functions and emotional states.
 I wouldn’t be surprised if this drunk had tried shoving that officer, even though when comparing the scale of the two men and the braced position of the officer the idea of such being a real threat was laughable.
 The officer then, according to his own discretion, shoved back.
 In the moment, perhaps biased by a disdain for drunks or ear-gauges (or a training that taught him all public individuals are his enemy), he thrust too hard and the drunk rag-dolled into the door.
 Though an unfortunate use of discretion when better options could’ve been taken, I might’ve still extended goodwill to that officer and trusted that it was an accident in the spur of the moment.
 It’s still a problem, but in extending grace you could interpret that this was not necessarily a sign of something more chronic.
 The experience could’ve become a mistake to be learned from and prepared against.
-There was no question that the man needed to be removed from the premises for the sake of the family within, but there are better options for controlling and restraining a man without blunt force trauma.
+There was no question that the man needed to be removed from the premises for the sake of the family whose door he was beating, but there are better options for controlling and restraining a man without blunt force trauma.

 And another chip in the trust required for policing to work has been wrought.